ygokmen/unit-voiceovers/README.md

 # Unit Voice-overs
-Dynamic, randomized 3D positional sound fx for units in Arma

-Current Version: 1.4 "Petrichor"
+**Current Version:** 1.4 "Petrichor"

 **Authors**

 654wak654,
 Gokmen,
 Sceptre

 **Description**

+Dynamic, randomized 3D positional sound fx for units in Arma.

 Using NWI's 'Insurgency' sound samples, this mod was created to improve the overall experience and bring dynamism to the in-game voices in Arma 3.